fazalfr/django_Api-demo/README.md

 django_Api-demo
-This project is used for Educational purpose we are using CRUD operations using Django Rest Api
+This project is used for Educational purpose.

 To run the project
 Prerequisites: Python, SQLite ,